SankalpTiwari0909/Madhav-Sales-Analysis-Dashboard/README.md

 # Madhav-Sales-Analysis-Dashboard

+Created an interactive dashboard to track and analyze online sales data through Power BI. used complex parameters to drill down in worksheet and customization using filters and slicers.

 Project Insights 🗒 :
 1. Created interactive dashboard to track and analyze online sales data.
 2. Used complex parameters to drill down in worksheet and customization using filters and slicers.